How ConsumerAffairs uses cookies

 Jump to insight

-An extended auto warranty is an optional, paid extension of the factory warranty your Accord comes with.
-For context, Honda Accords come with the following warranties from the factory:
+You can purchase an extended auto warranty for a Honda Accord to extend the coverage from a factory warranty.
+For context, new Honda Accords come with the following warranties from the factory:

-Factory warranties follow the vehicle, not the owner.
-So, if you buy a two-year-old car with 20,000 miles on it, you still have one year or 16,000 miles worth of factory bumper-to-bumper warranty remaining.
+Note that factory warranties follow the vehicle, not the owner.
+So, if you buy a two-year-old Accord with 20,000 miles on it, you’ll still have one year or 16,000 miles worth of factory bumper-to-bumper warranty remaining.

 What does a Honda Accord extended warranty cover?